By David Washburn

 Courses taught: Embedded Systems for Robotics

-, Introduction to Mobile Robots
+, Internet of Things, Introduction to Mobile Robots

 Robots are no longer the purview of science fiction.
 Just ask Jack Silberman.
 The UC San Diego Extension instructor has had a front row seat to the growing field of robotics, even teaching the subject on two separate continents.
 He began in his native Rio de Janeiro during the 1980s, and now brings nearly three decades of experience to Extension.
 Dr. Silberman’s experience includes educational robotics, NASA-sponsored mobile field robotics, semiconductor automation, biotech and medical devices.
 Currently, he is the Commercial QA Area Manager for Canada and Latin America for Abbott Diabetes Care